dashed-slug/wallets/readme.txt

 Check with your hosting plan for disk space and memory requirements against the requirements of the wallet you wish to run.
 For Bitcoin core, click [here](https://bitcoin.org/en/bitcoin-core/features/requirements).

-= How can I integrate it with my site? =
+= How can I integrate the plugin with my site? =

 Just insert the [shortcodes](https://www.dashed-slug.net/bitcoin-and-altcoin-wallets-wordpress-plugin/wallet-shortcodes/) anywhere to create forms to let a logged in user: